Wolf Alice: 'Festival line-ups are still playing it safe'

 But this is about more than just the names at the very top of the posters.

-For the most part, British festival line-ups are still male dominated and if the pandemic does encourage bookers to "play it safe", this becomes less likely to change.
+For the most part, British festival line-ups are still male-dominated and if the pandemic does encourage bookers to "play it safe", this becomes less likely to change.

 Before it was cancelled in 2020, Reading and Leeds Festival faced criticism for announcing a line-up where only about 20% of the acts featured women.